Grade 6 – LAB 4: Microorganisms 2

 1. Put on gloves.
 Label each ziplock bag with the name of the surface to be tested.

-2. Rub a bread slice directly on the selected surface OR rub the surface with a cotton swab and then apply it to the bread.
+2. Rub a bread slice directly on the selected surface.

 3. Place the bread slice into its labeled ziplock bag and seal it.